mycroft/weblog/content/posts/testing-jaeger-with-opentelemetry.md

 Once started, Jaeger should be available on localhost, on UI port 16686: [http://localhost:16686](http://localhost:16686).

+All ports are not required for what you want to do, so you can shrink the list a bit.
+Most importants ones in my opinion are 6831, 6832 (udp, to accept traces in jaeger.thrift formats), 5778 http port to serve config, 16686 http port to serve UI & finally 14268 to accept jaeger.thrift formats using http.

 # First Opentelemetry Python SDK usage

 I'll use the Python SDK to send a single trace.
 Before send it to jaeger, the following script will send it to the console for debug purpose.